jamesrayman/Ero/docs/euclid.md

 #### Undefined Expressions

 The following expressions are all undefined.
-The errors which these expressions generate is discussed in detail later.
+The errors which these expressions generate, if any, is discussed in detail later.

 * `x / 0`, for all `x`
 * `x // 0`, for all `x`
-* `x / 0`, for all `x`
+* `x % 0`, for all `x`
 * `0 ^ x`, for all negative `x`
 * `x ^ y`, for all negative `x` and non-integer `y`